K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	Job Sorting is permitted to Administrators and Contributors with creation authority only.***

 ##### <div id='3-2-2-4-6'/> 3.2.2.4.6.
 Add New Job Group
-1. Click “Add New Job Group” button from the pipeline details page.
+1. Click the “Add New Job Group” button from the pipeline details page.
 ![129]
-2. Go to Job configuration details page.
+2. Go to the Job configuration details page.
 ![130]
-3. Create a new Job and go back to pipeline details page.
+3. Create a new Job and go back to the pipeline details page.
 A dotted line will be created below the previous Job group and the newly created Job is separated.
 ![131]

 ***※	Adding of New Job Group is permitted only to Administrators and Contributors with creation authority only.***